 While we don’t support the war on drugs, users should be aware they could lose access to this supplement with only minimal warning.

 “Generally, it’s not a good idea to use something for pain or addiction which is about to become less available and less safe,” Grinspoon noted.

 Even the FDA issued a statement warning of kratom’s adverse effects.
 The FDA attributed 36 deaths to kratom in 2017.
 In 2018, there was a salmonella outbreak related to kratom products which affected 199 people across several states.
-The nationwide controversy led to a massive recall, and once again shed negative light on the herb, which may eventually lead to its restriction on a larger scale.
+The nationwide controversy led to a massive recall, and once again shed a negative light on the herb, which may eventually lead to its restriction on a larger scale.

 Just because a remedy comes from plants doesn’t make it automatically safe.
-Consumers require require research and education to use them safely.
+Consumers require research and education to use them safely.

 While some people compare kratom and CBD as herbal supplements, they’re in two completely different lanes.
 CBD is a lot more recognized, with a strong backing of user testimonies and scientific research.
 It’s also extremely unlikely to cause dangerous side effects.

 Due to minimal research and a growing list of concerns, the U.S. might ban kratom before it reaches widespread acceptance.
-As Dr. Grinspoon notes, kratom can’t be considered safe without more research, consumer education and better quality control.
+As Dr. Grinspoon notes, kratom can’t be considered safe without more research, consumer education, and better quality control.
 Although some similar issues exist with CBD, the potential consequences are more grave.

-While we don’t support legal prohibition of natural substances, users of kratom must be aware of the risk of dependency and other potentially harmful side effects.
+While we don’t support the legal prohibition of natural substances, users of kratom must be aware of the risk of dependency and other potentially harmful side effects.
 While some risks of kratom may have more to do with drug prohibition and tainted products than the plant itself, that should still cause consumers to think twice before starting it.

 Kit O’Connell contributed to this report.